0mniteck/Signal-Desktop-Mobian/README.md

 # Signal Desktop Builder

-This project builds Signal Desktop for Mobian on Arm64, currently targeting branch `5.18.0`.
+This project builds Signal Desktop for Mobian on Arm64, currently targeting release `5.19.0`.

-The aim is to keep up with the standard release schedule for 5.xx +1 release for build time.
+The aim is to keep up with the standard release schedule for 5.xx.0.

-This is the signed release: `builds/release/signal-desktop_5.xx.x_arm64.deb`.
+This is the signed release: `builds/release/signal-desktop_5.xx.0_arm64.deb`.

-Signature: `builds/release/signal-desktop_5.xx.x_arm64.deb.sig`.
+Signature: `builds/release/signal-desktop_5.xx.0_arm64.deb.sig`.

 Public Key: `0558260a88ff08f8dddf791fe73b9457917830506be3d8dbc1311e8d769c5ac777`

 ## Usage:

 1. Build with docker: `sudo ./buildscript.sh`, it takes about 3 hours.
-2. Copy the `.deb` to your device and `sudo apt install ./signal-desktop_5.xx.x_arm64.deb`.
+2. Copy the `.deb` to your device and `sudo apt install ./signal-desktop_5.xx.0_arm64.deb`.

 ## Current Status: